Sample read · Invented persona

 Compatibility

-Slot adherence
+Invitation adherence

-4 of 9 slots filled.
+4 of 9 invitations filled.

 01Filled